Why Getting Out of Your Comfort Zone Feels So Hard

 - “I’ve never been good at this.”

-Not because the change is impossible, but because it feels inconsistent with who you believe you are.
+Not because the change can’t happen, but because it feels out of sync with who you believe you are.

 Why Motivation Doesn’t Solve the Problem

-Motivation is often treated as the solution to discomfort and resistance.
+Motivation is often seen as the answer to discomfort and resistance.

 But motivation is: